 Does Bleaching Damage Your Hair?

-To make it simple, we need to understand that bleaching involves a chemical process.
-Bleaching opens up the hair cuticles that allow bleaching agents to go deep inside.
+To simplify it, we must understand that bleaching involves a chemical process.
+Bleaching opens up the hair cuticles, allowing bleaching agents to go deep inside.
 Frequent application of bleaching agents can permanently raise the cuticles and may strip off the hair’s natural moisture.

 Some of the most common side effects of bleaching are –